Boston Health Care for the Homeless Program

 - For the homeless population to find adequate daily shelter and provision while many public facilities are closed.

-- For the program volunteers to remain energetic and encouraged as they serve the homeless population.
+- For the program staff to remain energetic and encouraged as they serve the homeless population.

-- Please also pray that volunteers remain safe as they serve a population which is at an increased risk of COVID-19 with many individuals not being tested.
+- Please also pray that program staff remain safe as they serve a population which is at an increased risk of COVID-19 with many individuals not being tested.

-- For our team as we start learning about engaging with the program participants that God would bless those interactions and that we would get the opportunity to build strong, positive relationships with our homeless neighbors.
+- For our team as we start learning about engaging with the program participants that God would bless those interactions and that we would get the opportunity to build strong, positive, personal relationships with our homeless neighbors.

-- For our team to have increased success in its fundraising efforts.
+- For our team to have increased success in its fundraising efforts, both on the Facebook marketplace and as we figure out the details for the undergarment drive later this year.

-- Scott is entering his 5th of 8 total chemotherapy treatments.
+- Scott is nearing the end of his chemotherapy treatments.
 Please pray for his continued strength and dependence on the Lord.
-Please also pray for the healing of his body.
+Please also pray for the healing of his body

 by Jennifer Powell Scott Forest was just a few weeks into his role as a project manager for one of Park Street’s Covid-19 Rapid Response Teams when he was diagnosed with colon cancer.
 Although faced with months of treatment that would alter his days and sap his...